Aqua-0/Pokemon_Star_Console_Edition/README.md

 ## Download a .3ds rom (Unrecommended, unless you have Ultra Sun) ##
 1. Find the .3ds rom somewhere and move it to your 3DS.
 (Blatant piracy isn't cool, so I can't help you with this one.
 Downloading it will take some time, depending on your internet speed.)
+2. Move the .3ds rom to your 3DS SD card, then boot into GodMode9 by holding Start while booting.

 # While You Wait... #